 - 4 x small sections of 12mm aquarium tubing to slip over top of pole to keep top of pole tidy and secure your element.

 I do not supply hose clamps for this project since if you have enough land for a 4-square, I suggest that you permanently glue each section together.
 Use a very light adhesive that allows you to fully extend each section.
-Heavy glue can make a hydraulic seal and will make your pole (potentially) substantially smaller than you want it it.
+Heavy glue can make a hydraulic seal and will make your pole (potentially) substantially smaller than you want it.
+Hot glue also works.

 Use any wire you wish.
 I normally use cheap copper (tinned is ideal) insulated equipment wire and use 16 x 1/4 wave radials or 30 x 1/8 wave radials.